 The number of mature weeds in this year's cover crop will determine the amount of weed seeds present in next year's seedbeds.
 Some cover crops grow quickly and shade out the soil, thus reducing germination and growth of weeds.
 These cover crops are preferred over those that are sown at low densities and allow light to reach the soil.
 In the South, most herbicides used in cover crops will have no effect on seedling growth the following year.
 This is especially true when the herbicide is applied before July 1.
-Check with nursery experts, however, to ensure that carryover from one season to the next will not be a problem.
-Some herbicide labels include information on the number of months required before sowing sensitive crops.
+It is best to check with nursery experts, however, to ensure that carryover from one season to the next will not be a problem.
+Some herbicide labels include information about the number of months required before sowing sensitive crops.

 Cover-crop rotation provides an excellent opportunity to control weeds that are resistant to herbicides used in seedbeds.
-For example, if only diphenylether herbicides (WSSA group 14) were continually used on an area, resistant weed species such as prostrate spurge (Euphorbia maculate L.) could rapidly increase.
-However, by using an herbicide from a different herbicide family in the cover-crop area, the spread of troublesome weeds could be checked.
-Recommendations for using herbicides in cover crops vary, depending on the region and weed species to be controlled.
-The local extension service can provide specific recommendations on herbicides and use rates.
-Some genetically modified cover crops have a glyphosate-resistant gene that some managers use as part of an IWM program to reduce nutsedge in cover crops.
+For example, if only diphenyl ether herbicides (WSSA group 14) were continually used on an area, resistant weed species such as prostrate spurge (Euphorbia maculata L.) could rapidly increase.
+By using an herbicide from a different herbicide family in the cover-crop area, however, the spread of troublesome weeds could be checked.
+Recommendations for using herbicides in cover crops vary, depending on the region Table 2.
+Common names (WSSA) and trade names of selected herbicides used in southern hardwood nurseries.